-Giveaways (Freebies) are a great step towards letting customers get a feel of your product before actually buying its full version.
-Josh Earl, a freelancer writer and programmer grew his E-mail list by 3418% in a matter of just 11 days by giving a free license to a software which was worth $70.
-He used his prize to attract highly qualified subscribers and leverage self interest of others getting two way benefit.
+Giveaways (Freebies) are a great step towards letting customers get a feel for your product before actually buying its full version.
+Josh Earl, a freelance writer, and programmer grew his E-mail list by 3418% in a matter of just 11 days by giving a free license to a software which was worth $70.
+He used his prize to attract highly qualified subscribers and leverage self-interest of others getting two-way benefit.

 #11 Content Repurposing

 Growth is the destination and growth hacking is the journey.
-These are some milestones to get started.
+These growth hacks will definitely give you the push that you need in 2020.
+These are some milestones to get you started.
 Go ahead, let the hustle begin!